 Charleston, SC Historic Hotels: The Vendue

-Recently Named #1 Hotel in Charleston and #9 in the U.S. by Travel + Leisure
+#3 Hotel in Charleston in the 2020 Travel + Leisure World’s Best Awards

 The Vendue is a combination of two unique Charleston, SC historic hotels – 19 Vendue and 26 Vendue – located across the street from one another.
 19 Vendue is housed within five historic warehouses dating back to 1780 that have been combined to form one hotel.
 26 Vendue is a combination of two historic warehouses dating back to the 1800s.
 Due to the historic nature of the buildings, no two rooms are alike and each is decorated with different period reproduction furnishings or true antiques.